Friday, January 9, 2026

 Stories and Music

-• Sleepy Stories, on Spotify.
-Someone reads out a story in a sleep-inducing calming voice.
+• Sleepy Stories: To help you sleep, on Spotify.
+Maybe available on other podcast players also, I guess.
+Someone reads out a story in a sleep-inducing calming voice, slower and slower - it worked for me. 😊

 • Audible (app) is another option, where a book is read to you.